Nacnano/thai-context-llm-benchmark/README.md

     - Combine everything (SAM+YOLO if possible but maybe too hard) into a pipeline
     - Benchmark (use eyes) the generated questions (make sense mai?)
 - 12/05/2025 (After final exam):

   - Slide

+- 13/05/2025:
+  - DONE:
+    - Presentation
+  - TODO:
+    - Write a detail documentaion for everything (code/prompt/steps for running the pipeline)
+    - List what to do next (any ideas) and (probably) will talk to Aj. next

 Present after final exam (online/onsite)